I’m a practical philosopher and a husband.

-In 2009, I finished a Ph.D., left the academic life, and moved to New York City because I thought the most fundamental question of how to live needed to be brought back into our everyday lives.
-In its very being, philosophy is a pursuit whose final aim is to help us to lead the most excellent human lives we can: considered, aware, vibrantly alive.
+I ask and seek to answer the most basic questions of human existence with others around the world.
+In 2009, I finished a Ph.D., left the academic life, and moved to New York City because I thought the most basic question of how to live needed to be brought back into our everyday lives.